 Accreditation with ICAEW, ACCA, CIMA and CIPFA is being sought and will be confirmed as soon as possible.

 Accounting is essential for the day-to-day running of any business.
 But the course is also designed to help you understand how an organisation works.
 We want to develop your management skills to help you contribute to a viable, successful business.

 You’ll start by learning about the context you’ll be working in, while building your accounting skills.
 We look at financial markets, and cover essential topics like decision making and ethics.

 As the course progresses, we delve into more detail – subjects include law and reporting.
 In your final year you can choose option units to customise the course to your own interests.

-Choose a placement or study abroad – The course offers real flexibility as you will enrol on the three year course and then decide if a placement or overseas study is right for you once you have started your studies, so you don’t have to decide now.
+Choose a placement or study abroad – The course offers real flexibility and choice.
+You will enrol on the three year course and then decide if a placement or overseas study is right for you once you have started your studies.

 This unit will provide an introduction to the legal and ethical backdrop in which finance professionals operate.
 It will consider the formation of companies and legal entities, and the rules governing this.
 It will also demonstrate the importance of ethical behaviour, linking to ethical scandals and poor corporate behaviour.

 This unit will provide students with the mathematical and analytical skills required for future finance professionals.
 The application of analytics to business mathematics will be considered, alongside the development of IT skills in the key area of excel.